seanbreckenridge/bgproc/README.md

 Usage:

 ```
+Usage: bgproc [-o] [-d] [DIR...]
 Runs tasks in the background.
 Run without flags to start the background loop
 	-o		Runs the task loop once
 	-d		Runs the task loop once, in debug mode
+Any additional arguments should be directories which contain '.job' files
+If no directories are provided, searches from the current directory recursively
+See https://github.com/seanbreckenridge/bgproc for more info
 ```

 See [here](https://gist.github.com/seanbreckenridge/e7ad77320c065d96f282f6d45deaa842) for example debug output.

+### Install

+Copy the `bgproc` script onto your `$PATH` somewhere and make it executable.
+To automate:

+`sh <(curl -sSL http://git.io/sinister) -u 'https://raw.githubusercontent.com/seanbreckenridge/bgproc/master/bgproc'`

+You could alternatively clone this repository and create a 'jobs' folder (the name doesn't particularly matter), placing `.job` files in that directory.
+Then, just run the script like `./bgproc` while in this directory, it doesn't have to be on your `$PATH`.

 ---